FG-s-Modlists/FGs-Modlists-Site/content/en/docs/Living Skyrim/Step 3 - Configuration/performanceprofile.md

 ## Moving Saves Between Profiles

-Saves are compatible between the two profiles, though you will need transfer the saves.
-You can easily do so by clicking the Profile selection dropdown and clicking Manage.
-In the window that opens up, click the profile you are currently on, click the Transfer Saves button, then transfer the saves over to the Global location (left hand side).
-From there, close that window and select the profile you'd like to switch to, click Transfer Saves again, then transfer your saves from the Global location to the new profile.
+Saves are interchangeable between the profiles.
+Follow these steps to transfer your saves:

+1. Click the Profile selection dropdown and choose "Manage."
+2. In the opened window, select your current profile.
+3. Hit "Transfer Saves" and move the saves to the Global location (on the left).
+4. Close the window, select the profile you want to switch to.
+5. Click "Transfer Saves" again, and move your saves from the Global location to your desired profile.